 Avon Products Inc. said Jung — the first female CEO of the 126-year-old company — will remain executive chairman after McCoy takes over later this month.
-Shares of the New York-based company fell more than 3 percent Monday.
+Shares of the New York-based company fell more than 3 percent in morning trading.

 McCoy's emergence at Avon comes less than two months after she was passed over for the top spot at Johnson & Johnson, which in February announced that Alex Gorsky would take over as CEO.
 Bill Weldon, who has served as J&J's chief executive for the past decade, plans to step down at the company's annual shareholder meeting April 26.

 The announcement from Avon comes just a week after the company rejected a $10 billion takeover offer from the smaller beauty products maker Coty Inc.

 Founded in 1886, Avon became a fixture in households across the country as its legions of "Avon ladies" went door to door selling makeup to family, friends and acquaintances.
 Its brands include Avon Color, Skin-So-Soft and mark.

 The company markets its products in more than 100 countries through about 6.4 million independent sales representatives.
 Its annual revenue is more than $11 billion.

 But North American sales have dropped off over the years and about 80 percent of Avon's $11 billion in annual revenue now comes from overseas.
 The company has frequently missed analysts' earnings expectations and posted weak sales in some of its largest markets.